Export Controls Handbook

 The following section describes the content that is required in each field of the export permit application, either in EXCOL or on paper forms.

-Incomplete export permit applications may be returned without action by the Export Controls Division.
-Information entered on the export permit application must be consistent with information entered on the Export Declaration (or other export reporting documents) submitted to the Canada Border Services Agencywhen the goods or technology are presented for export, otherwise the goods or technology may be detained.
+Incomplete export permit applications may not be processed and will be returned without action by the Export Controls Division.
+Information entered on the export permit application must be consistent with information entered on the Export Declaration (or other export reporting documents) submitted to the Canada Border Services Agency when the items are presented for export.
+Otherwise the items tendered for export may be detained at the border.

 E.3.1.
 EXCOL Field: Applicant information